 - Your name and address

 - What is the jewelry item made of?

 - What type of gemstones are used?

 - How is it designed or fashioned?

 - Color photograph

 - Manufacturer, origin, or designer

 - Purpose of the appraisal (example: for insurance purposes)

 Phillip Bosen is the Director of Business Development at Von Bargen’s Jewelry and the only Certified Gemologist Appraiser in Vermont.

-To find a CGA or ICGA in your area, click here.
+Find a CGA or ICGA in your area for a jewelry appraisal.